mtriple/MT-qp/README.md

 ```
 for setting the buttons values for each row using  $new_TDs = array();
 you can put any string : $new_TDs = array("send");
-or copy an column by index :  $new_TDs = array(0);  if "id" has index 0 the buttons values will be the ids.
+or copy an column by index :  $new_TDs = array(0);  if "id" has index 0 the buttons values will be the id value.
 or leave it empty :  $new_TDs = array();   this will copy the "$new_THs" the column_head value
 ```